zhorton34/vuejs-form/README.md

 #### `macro(key, fn)`

-The macro method can be used to extend upon the form object:
+The macro method can be used to extend the forms base behavior with custom methods/functions

+_NOTE: Use localMacro if you only want to extend a specific form instance instead of all form instances._

 ```js
 import form from 'vuejs-form';